WGLab/doc-ANNOVAR/docs/user-guide/download.md

 Customprodbj is a Java-based tool for customized protein database construction.
 It can build the database on a single or multiple VCF files on single or multiple individuals.
 It can be accessed at [here](https://github.com/wenbostar/customprodbj).
 Command line example: `java -jar customprodbj.jar -f input_variant_file_list.txt -d annovar_database/humandb/hg19_refGeneMrna.fa -r annovar_database/humandb/hg19_refGene.txt -t -o out/`.

+David Baux created a convenient script to automate the procedure of generating ClinVar databases in ANNOVAR.
+The scripts are available [here](https://github.com/mobidic/update_annovar_db).

 ---